Hygiene and safety measures

 - staff canteens and staff rooms (unless seated and eating)

-- for staff, if 2m physical distancing can be maintained or if there is a physical barrier – for example when sitting in an office (including a shared office, as long as 2m distancing is observed) or at a reception with a Perspex screen (except for indoor learning and teaching settings as above).
+- for staff and PGR only, if 1m physical distancing can be maintained or if there is a physical barrier – for example when sitting in an office, meeting room or at a reception with a Perspex screen.

-A face covering can be any covering of the mouth and nose that is made of cloth or other textiles and through which you can breathe.
+It is recommended that face coverings are made of cloth or other textiles and should be two, and preferably three, layers thick in line with WHO recommendations and fit snugly around the mouth, nose and chin while allowing you to breathe easily.
 Religious face coverings that cover the mouth and the nose count as face coverings for these purposes.

 Staff and students should be aware that there are certain conditions and hidden disabilities that may preclude persons from wearing face coverings and should ensure they understand and respect this.
 In line with our Dignity & Respect policy, any bullying or harassment on this issue will not be tolerated.